techidaily/site-fox-boxes/source/_posts/new-in-2024-the-2023-guide-to-best-in-class-professionals-spinning-cameras.md

 Check this video to have a brief intro about Lytro Immerge

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 [Facebook Surround 360](https://facebook360.fb.com/)

 Facebook surrounds 360 is a 3-D 360° camera available for download on Github.
 This camera rig combines 17 different cameras in an aluminum rig which can be assembled from 3-D printed materials or a schematic found online.
 Using specialty fisheye lenses on top of 3 cameras improves the view.
 A global shutter setting also ensures that all of the cameras are capturing data in sync.
 By using the code and the cameras speced for use with the system, users can have a fully functioning rig that captures immersive 360° cinematic experiences.